Fond du Lac, Wisconsin: Historic districts

+Fond du Lac has 20 listings on the National Register of Historic Places, including four historic districts: the South Main Street Historic District, the North Main Street Historic District, the Linden Street Historic District, and the East Division Street–Sheboygan Street Historic District.
+Other listings include six houses, two octagon houses, a Moose temple, two hotels, a church, a fire station, a train depot, an apartment building, a commercial building, and a prehistoric site.
+Most of the buildings listed in the register were the result of prosperity generated by the Fox Valley lumber industry boom.

 Sports

-The Wisconsin Timber Rattlers and Marian University have teamed up to create the Fond du Lac Dock Spiders baseball team in 2017.
+The Wisconsin Timber Rattlers and Marian University teamed up to form the Fond du Lac Dock Spiders baseball team in 2017.
 The Dock Spiders won the Northwoods League Championship in 2018 and 2020.
 The team uses Herr-Baker Field on the Marian University campus.

-Parks
+Parks and recreation

 The largest park in Fond du Lac, Lakeside Park has more than 400 acre of open recreational space on the south end of Lake Winnebago.
 Year-round activities include a whitetail deer exhibit.
-Summer activities include flower displays, boating, picnics, and weddings within the park.
-April 15 to October 15, the Lakeside Park Lighthouse(built 1933) and its observation tower are open to people.
-Visitors can ride on a miniature train and an antique carousel.
+Summer activities include flower displays, boating, picnics, and weddings.
+From April 15 to October 15, the Lakeside Park Lighthouse and its observation tower are open.
+Visitors can ride a miniature train and an antique carousel.
 The park also has four jungle gyms and a petting zoo.
-A steam locomotive stands at the Main Street entrance to the park, donated by the Soo Line in 1955.
+A steam locomotive stands at the park's Main Street entrance, donated by the Soo Line in 1955.
 Lakeside Park hosts a holiday event featuring a "dancing lights" display, decorations and music.

 Buttermilk Creek Park is a large, grassy, hilly park containing an amphitheater, tennis courts, two jungle gyms, and a sledding hill.

-Other parks include: Taylor Park and Pool, Butzen (Danbury) Park, Jefferson Park, Fairgrounds Park and Pool, and Playmore Park.
+Other parks include Taylor Park and Pool, Butzen (Danbury) Park, Jefferson Park, Fairgrounds Park and Pool, and Playmore Park.